Korto Cavitation Services

 • Analysis software

-For the vibro-acoustical cavitation tests:
+For vibro-acoustical cavitation tests:

-• Alternatively, for both: Delivery of the full application software & the detailed specifications of the hardware
+• Alternatively, for both: delivery of the full application software & the detailed specifications of the hardware

-• Instruction documentation, schooling
+• Instruction documentation, training

-• Assistence at the installation
+• Assistance at installation

 • Remote support

-For the permanent on-site cavitation monitoring:
+For permanent on-site cavitation monitoring:

 • Delivery of a prototype of the cavitation monitoring system